 The 2lb block of cheese did require trimming to fit in the feed tube, but the shredded cheese produced was slightly above average, with nice looking cheese strands and a good cheese strand to crumble ratio.
 This model only had a medium shred setting.

 We sliced potatoes, tomatoes, and zucchini to determine scores for this metric, looking for slices of even thickness and a consistent performance by each machine.
 The Hamilton Beach 10-Cup did well, earning a 5 out of 10 for its slicing skills.
-You can see how this compared to its peers in the chart below.

 This model offers no adjustability on slice thickness, so you get what you get.
 This model did not do well at slicing tomatoes, basically destroying them.
 The entire inside of the tomato was flung against the bowl, leaving only a shell behind.
 We had to cut the tomatoes to fit them into the feed tube, and it appeared this severely impacted slice quality.